-Developed in the mid-1940s-50s by Dr. Norman Borlaug and his colleagues, semi-dwarf wheat was a game-changer for global food security - increasing wheat yields and allowing developing nations to become more self-sufficient.
-The traits developed in this breeding pipeline were so successful that Dr. Borlaug's team later replicated this approach in rice, boosting food production in two of the world's major grain crops and elevating millions of farmers out of poverty.
-For this work, he received the Nobel Peace Prize in 1970.
+Developed in the mid-1940s-50s by Dr. Norman Borlaug and his colleagues, semi-dwarf wheat was a gamechanger for global food security - increasing wheat yields and allowing developing nations to become more self-sufficient.
 Today, semi-dwarf wheat accounts for the vast majority of global acreage.
+The powerful impact of the semi-dwarf wheat breeding inspired the International Rice Research Institute's semi-dwarf rice, thereby boosting food production in two of the world's major food crops and elevating millions of farmers out of poverty.